 To Profit on Sale of Asset

 Easy remembrance– Nominal account as the name suggests refers to a measure of value.
 To remember the journal entry related to nominal account use.”
+Dogs carry expenses, which may lead to losses, whereas cats save income and lead to gains.
 Where Dog represents Debit, and Cat as credit.

 In accounting the above 3 journal entries related to Personal, Real, and Nominal accounts popularly known as the Golden Rules of Accounting are also known as the “Thumb Rule of Accounting”.
 It is because all the journal entries are based on the above 3 principles.
 You need to identify each entry based on the above 3 accounts, and then frame the respective journal entries.
 Once you byheart the Golden Rules of Accounting, then the formation of journal entries will become the easiest task ever.